 Some places serve mediocre kaya toast, while others offer kaya toast to die for!
 If you’re following this Singapore itinerary to the T, then you’ll be doing a food tour on Saturday, and if you do Hello Singapore’s food tour, you should get your chance to try really good kaya toast at a legendary kopitiam.

 Where can you get the best kaya toast?

 Best Singapore lists the five best places to get kaya toast in Singapore.

 Here is a list of some kopitiams in Chinatown:

 - Ya Kun Kaya Toast – You want really good kaya toast, head here.
 This place is legendary!
-And it’s near the meeting point for the tour of Chinatown.
-Ya Kun’s got some street cred from having been around since the 1940s.
+Ya Kun’s got street cred from having been around since the 1940s.

-- Nanyang Kaya Toast – This place is in a great location near the Chinatown Complex and Chinatown MRT station.
-However, to be honest, I was disappointed in their kaya toast.
+- Nanyang Old Coffee – This place is in a great location near the Chinatown Complex and Chinatown MRT station.
+But to be honest, I was disappointed in their kaya toast.